nzilberstein/Repulsive-score-distillation-RSD-/README.md

 In this part we solve inverse problem using the augmentation and the repulsion term.
 For the configuration, we use Omega and Hydra.
+Therefore, you need to change the root path in _configs/exp/default.

 ####  Installation.